RobustRoundRobin/RRR/RRR-spec.md

 The Q's are the attestations

-For i.
+For 1.
 We create all the Qn "attestations" for Block0 using the chain creators private key to sign all the initial member public keys (including the chain creators).

-For ii.
-The contacted member uses its private key to attest the new member.
+For 2.
+The contacted member signs the hash in the Q with its own private key.

 ### block header content

 Appendix A describes the "SelectActive" algorithm.
 This describes a key activity for the consensusm algorithm.
 Selecting active nodes is the basis of both leader candidate and endorser selection.
 It also features in branch verification.

-So structuring the data in the blocks (probably the block headers), so that this can be done efficiently and robustly is correspondingly a key implementation concern
+Everything needed for that algorithm is encoded in the extraData

 #### extraData of Block0